-Our findings relate to the literature of the effect of culture on financial behavior (Haliassos et al., 2017; Fuchs-Schundeln et al., 2017; and Guin, 2017) by indicating that debt behaviour can be influenced by culture.

-Our findings may have implications for research that aims to develop a better understanding of economic inequality and gender differences as drivers of financial behavior.
+Our findings relate to the literature of the effect of culture on financial behavior (Haliassos et al., 2017; Fuchs-Schündeln et al., 2017; and Guin, 2017) by indicating that debt behaviour can be influenced by culture.
+Our findings may also have implications for research seeking a better understanding of economic inequality and gender differences as drivers of financial behavior.
 If families play an important role in passing on social norms that shape debt attitudes, then families also contribute to intergenerational persistence in economic outcomes.
 A large body of research has documented such persistence (see, for example, Björklund and Jäntti, 2009), finding that family background explains from one-fifth to one-half of the variance in long-run income (Corak, 2013).
 Household debt is an important issue in many countries, and it is important that we improve our understanding of its determinants.
-Our finding that debt attitudes may be one such determinant should not be interpreted as a rejection of the standard theory of consumption and saving, but as an indication that further research on debt attitudes might be a fruitful way to shed light on elements of debt choice that are not captured well by a simple consumption-savings model.
-We encourage further research in this area.
+Our finding that debt attitudes may be one such determinant understanding of its determinants.
+Our finding that debt attitudes may be one such determinant should not be interpreted as a rejection of the standard theory of consumption and saving, but rather as an indication that further research on debt attitudes might be a fruitful way to shed light on elements of debt choice that are not captured well by a simple consumption-savings model.
+Because our findings are suggestive, we encourage further research in this area.